anoopprasad/roar-rails-example/README.md

 roar-rails-example
 =====

-*This example is under-construction.
-Some functionality may not work properly or at all.*

-A sample application that shows how you can use [roar-rails][roar-rails] to provide JSON APIs in your controllers with two example models: Company and Employee.
+A simple sample application that shows how you can use [roar-rails][roar-rails] to provide JSON APIs in your controllers with two example models: Company and Employee.
 Assumes you will use curl or similar to test and provides sample commands.

 For another example, see [elvanja/roar_example][roar_example], though I didn't test that.